 How Can I Prepare for an Earthquake?

 There is no sure-fire way to predict when an earthquake will hit, or how destructive it will be when it does.
-But you can take basic precautions to ensure that whenever a quake does strike, you and your family will be as well prepared as you can be.
+You can take basic precautions to ensure that whenever an earthquake does strike, you and your family have taken every step in earthquake preparation to be safe and secure.

 Safety seminar with company head Bruce Schoonmaker:

-- If you’re inside when a quake hits, find a stable piece of furniture to take shelter under, and hold the furniture steady through the shaking.
-Make sure that your neck is protected and your eyes are covered.
+- If you’re inside when a quake hits, find a stable piece of furniture to take shelter under, and hold the furniture steady throughout the shaking.
+Protect your neck and cover your eyes.

 - Focus on finding a safe spot for yourself before worrying about anyone else.
 Be sure to keep as far away as possible from glass, which could shatter, and from electronic equipment, which could spark.
 NEVER face windows.
 Remember that door frames aren’t as safe as tables; always find the areas that offer the most cover.